 How to stop bloating from protein intake?

-Start by choosing a clean, high-quality protein powder, ideally one that’s dairy-free, soy-free, and without added gums or sweeteners.
+Choose a clean, high-quality protein powder, ideally one that’s dairy-free, soy-free, and without added gums or sweeteners.
 Avoid overloading your bowl with too much fiber or high-fat toppings all at once.
 Always hydrate before and after eating, and give your digestive system time to adjust if you’re new to high-protein meals.

 When to eat a bloat bowl?

-The bloat bowl high protein is perfect post-workout, first thing in the morning, or as a satisfying midday snack.
+The bloat bowl is perfect post-workout, first thing in the morning, or as a satisfying midday snack.
 It’s light on digestion yet filling enough to keep energy steady, making it ideal for people who want high protein without discomfort.

 How to get 40g of protein in one meal?